 This office based procedure uses a special catheter to deliver high-temperature (41°- 44°C) microwave energy to the prostate without affecting adjacent structures.
-The heated catheter destroys the overgrown prostate tissue and dialates the urethra.
-A fiberoptic thermosensor monitors temperatures throughout the procedure, and a cooling system circulates water within the catheter applicator to protect the urinary tract.
+The heated catheter destroys the overgrown prostate tissue and dilates the urethra.
+A fiber optic thermos Ensor monitors temperatures throughout the procedure, and a cooling system circulates water within the catheter applicator to protect the urinary tract.
 The procedure takes about an hour and is performed with a local anesthetic.

 Transurethral Needle Ablation (TUNA)

 The TUNA procedure delivers low level radio frequency (RF) energy to the prostate, relieving obstruction without causing damage to the urethra.
 A small probe is inserted through the urethra and into the prostate.
 Two small electrodes are deployed into the prostate and a low level of radio frequency energy is applied.
 The energy heats the prostate tissue and shrinks it, relieving the obstruction while protecting the urethra and surrounding areas.
 The TUNA procedure can be performed in an office or hospital outpatient center in less than 1 hour using minimal anesthesia.

 PVP is a minimally invasive procedure that uses a special high-energy laser to vaporize excess prostate tissue and seal the treated area.
 The procedure is performed on an outpatient basis in a hospital or surgical center and may be performed under spinal or general anesthesia.
 PVP typically takes between 30 and 60 minutes to perform, depending on prostate size and patients are usually discharged within a few hours.
 Many patients do not require a catheter after PVP, and those who do typically are catheterized for less than 24 hours.